justinhough/Centurion/readme.md

 * [Aristeides Stathopoulos](https://github.com/aristath) - for his work on the open source [Elusive Icons](https://github.com/aristath/elusive-iconfont), which made Centurion prettier.
 * [Josh Northcott](http://www.joshnorthcott.com) - for his tireless effort in spreading the word about responsive design and Centurion.
-* [Corey Hadden](https://github.com/craql) - For lending his knowledge of jQuery to get navigation link detection working.
-Now everyone knows where they are.
+* [Corey Hadden](https://github.com/craql) - for his assistance in making jQuery play nice and for sheer inspiration.

 ## Author Note
 Every feature of this framework is tested using a machine that resembles a computer (I work on a Mac) and was built by a man looking strangely like a developer, but those two options are not always true.